 D3vie was an interactive data manipulator and visualizer built when I worked at Misix.
 Written in HTML/JS/SVG/CSS, it is one of the programs I am most proud of, comprising of years of my life.
 Although the "product" failed, I learned so many valuable lessons about software by making it.
-It had the following features:

 - CSV/TSV data may be dropped into the viewport.